ANCSLEEP BLOG

 Reduce Coffee and Alcohol

-This should be rather obvious, but coffee and alcohol are the enemies of quality sleep.
+Coffee and alcohol are the enemies of quality sleep.
 Of course, for most of us that means making lifestyle changes!
-These life style changes usually include:
+These lifestyle changes usually include:

-• Not drinking alcohol right before bed (no night cap), as alcohol produces REM sleep
+• Not drinking alcohol right before bed, as alcohol reduces REM sleep and inhibits quality

 • Drinking less coffee